Back

 Outsourcing Failure Case #4: IBM’s Outsourcing of Indiana’s Welfare System (2006-2009)

 This case is a striking example of how outsourcing can go awry.
 Indiana’s government hired IBM to modernize and manage the online systems for the state’s welfare eligibility system, a critical public service.
-However, the project faced extensive challenges and ultimately led to a terminated contract.
+However, the project faced extensive challenges, ultimately leading to a terminated contract.

 How Was Outsourcing Involved?

-Outsourcing played a central role in this case since Indiana entrusted IBM with the responsibility of revamping the welfare system, including technology upgrades, data centers, call center operations, and customer service.
+Outsourcing was central since Indiana entrusted IBM with revamping the welfare system, including technology upgrades, data centers, call center operations, and customer service.
 IBM, in turn, subcontracted some of these tasks to other companies.
 This complex web of outsourcing introduced many more layers of complexity, making it challenging to pinpoint accountability when issues arose.

 What Outsourcing Lesson Can We Learn from This?

 The Indiana welfare system outsourcing debacle highlights the need for thorough due diligence in selecting outsourcing partners.
-Companies considering outsourcing must meticulously assess the capabilities and track record of their chosen service providers.
+Companies considering outsourcing must meticulously assess their chosen service providers’ capabilities and track records.

 A critical lesson here is the importance of effective communication and collaboration between all parties involved in the outsourcing arrangement.
 Misaligned expectations, inadequate supervision, poor communication, and a lack of transparency were major contributors to the Indiana case’s failure.